A good man leaveth an inheritance to his children's children: and the wealth of the sinner is laid up for the just.

 God has ordered parents to build an estate for their children (Pr 19:14; II Cor 12:14).
 It is not an option or merely a suggestion – it is His commandment – it is a rule of wisdom.
 While children must be ready to support parents in case of an emergency in old age, this is not God’s ordinary plan for the two generations (I Tim 5:4,8).
 The parents should have lived diligently and wisely enough to provide an inheritance for the next two generations.

-Our profane world mocks God and His ordinances.
+This profane world mocks God and His ordinances.
 Their selfish habits and lusts for pleasures and immediate gratification consume most or all of their income, or even more, as some men die as net debtors in this evil generation.
 It is popular, and funny to fools, for grandparents to say, “We’re spending our children’s inheritance.”
-The great God will send those retirees to hell and give any estate to the righteous, who love their families.
+The great God will send those retirees to hell and give their estates to the righteous, who love their families.

 What if you have little wealth to leave your grandchildren?
 If you have lived and worked nobly according to God’s word, He chose your situation for wise purposes.
 He wants you to give them even greater gifts.
 The greatest inheritance a man can leave his family is fear of the Lord, the Christian scriptures, and wisdom (Ps 34:11; 119:111; Eccl 7:11).
 Good men see three or more generations needing these precious things (Ps 78:1-8; Joel 1:1-3).

-Christian, your financial position in this world is of little significance.
-Focus your attention and affection upward!
+Christian, your financial position in life is of modest importance or significance.
+Focus your attention and affection upward.
 Your Father in heaven has an inheritance reserved for you in the next world that exceeds the wealth of the universe (I Cor 3:21-23; I Pet 1:3-5; II Pet 3:10-14).
 What investment did He make for your future?
 The death of His only Son!
 What portion did He assign to you?
-An equal portion with that Son (Rom 8:14-19)!
+An equal portion with that Son (Ro 8:14-19)!